We are taking various measures to prevent the spread of the new Covid-19 coronavirus infection. Thank you for your understanding and cooperation.

-• Please refrain from visiting if you have a fever, cough or feel unwell.
+• Please refrain from visiting if you have a symptoms of the Covid-19 coronavirus.

-• Please keep a safe distance from other visitors (1-2 m) as much as possible.
+• Please keep your distance from other visitors and refrain from speaking loudly.

 09:30 am to 5:00 pm, last entry at 4:00 pm.